bassagap/dify_jira/README.md

    - Initialize git repository if needed
    - Set up the Dify submodule from https://github.com/langgenius/dify.git
    - Configure the environment
-   - Start the Docker containers
+   - Start the Dify Docker containers
+   - Start the jira-api Docker container
    - Open Dify in your browser at http://localhost/install

 3. Complete Dify Installation: